 (Henry David Thoreau (1817-1862), U.S. philosopher, author, naturalist.
 "Ktaadn" (1848) in The Maine Woods (1864), in The Writings of Henry David Thoreau, vol. 3, p.
 68, Houghton Mifflin (1906).)

 (Henry David Thoreau (1817-1862), U.S. philosopher, author, naturalist.
-A Week on the Concord and Merrimack Rivers (1849), in The Writings of Henry David Thoreau, vol. 3, pp. 148-150, Houghton Mifflin (1906).)
+A Week on the Concord and Merrimack Rivers (1849), in The Writings of Henry David Thoreau, vol. 1, p.
+406, Houghton Mifflin (1906).)

 Examples are cited by soldiers, of men who have seen the cannon pointed, and the fire given to it, and who have stepped aside from he path of the ball.
 The terrors of the storm are chiefly confined to the parlour and the cabin.